plt109/csms_genie/README.md

 # csms_genie
-GENIE splines with CSMS cross-sections for high energy neutrino deep inelastic scattering (DIS) interactions.
+Native GENIE splines with Cooper-Sarkar-Mertsch-Sarkar (CSMS) neutrino cross-sections for high energy neutrino deep inelastic scattering (DIS) interactions.

 ## Background
+The largest source of uncertainties in calculating neutrino cross-sections at high energies is the uncertainties on the parton distribution functions (PDFs) of the nucleon.

+CSMS neutrino cross-section is an updated prediction of high energy neutrino and anti-neutrino charged current (CC) and neutral current (NC) DIS cross-sections using the Dokshitzer–Gribov–Lipatov–Altarelli–Parisi (DGLAP) formalism of next-to-leading-order (NLO) Quantum Chromodynamics (QCD) and using the HERAPDF1.5 PDF fits.

+This neutrino cross-section spline package attempts to incorporate the CSMS DIS neutrino cross-sections with the native GENIE neutrino cross-section splines.

 ### Native GENIE cross-section splines
 The native GENIE cross-section that this work was based on was obtained using the following command in GENIE 2.8.6: